Crazyk031/Kiboruto/README.md

 ## Implementation

+You can install Samourai Wallet on an Android that will always be offline to create a cold storage and still use the outside tools to watch/depost/withdraw. _The Samourai team is working on better solutions to offline storage via the app :)_

+OR

 A [TAILS](https://tails.boum.org/index.en.html) USB(s) with a suite of tools allowing you to interact with the Bitcoin blockchain.
 All while stressing privacy #1!

 **Please read this to understand the security limitations of TAILS:**